Hiking in the heart of the Alps

 A mythical itinerary to experience one of the greatest alpine treks.

-► Le site de La Grande Traversée des Alpes
+► The website for La Grande Traversée des Alpes

 Tour des Glaciers de la Vanoise, the bottom of Aussois